 Need more information on Individual Retirement Accounts (IRAs)?
 IRS Publication 590 covers it all.

 IRS Publication 590 provides extensive information on the tax implications of Individual Retirement Accounts (IRAs).
-The publication explains the various types of IRAs you can invest in and how each can potentially save you money in income tax.
-The information most relevant to taxpayers includes IRA contribution limits and how to calculate required minimum distributions.
+The publication explains the various types of IRAs you can use for investing and how each can potentially save you money in income tax.
+The information most relevant to most taxpayers includes IRA contribution limits and how to calculate required minimum distributions.
 If you don’t understand these two important pieces of information, it’s possible to ruin the inherent tax benefit of your IRA.

 Discussion of traditional IRAs

 The first section of IRS Publication 590 provides a lengthy discussion of traditional IRAs.
-The contributions you make to a traditional IRA are typically tax-deductible, although there are some exceptions and annual limitations.
+The contributions you make to a traditional IRA can be tax-deductible, although there are some exceptions and annual limitations.

-For example, in 2017 the IRS allowed you to claim a deduction for up to $5,500 in contributions you make to a traditional IRA.
+For example, in 2017 the IRS allowed you to claim a deduction for up to $5,500 ($6,500 if you are 50 or over) in contributions you make to a traditional IRA.
 This maximum contribution is subject to change over the years; however, the IRS updates Publication 590 regularly to reflect the most recent tax law changes.

-The section also covers the tax rules when inheriting an IRA, IRA rollovers, converting a traditional IRA to a Roth IRA, taxation of withdrawals and actions that could result in additional taxes or penalties, such as making a withdrawal before you reach the age of 59 ½.
+The publication also covers the tax rules when inheriting an IRA, IRA rollovers, converting a traditional IRA to a Roth IRA, taxation of withdrawals and actions that could result in additional taxes or penalties, such as making a non-qualified withdrawal before you reach the age of 59 ½.

 Discussion of Roth IRAs